COMAP-LIM/weather_nn/README.md

 **create_dataset.py**

-Creates the dataset used for training the convolutional neural network from files specified in a provided text-file.
+Creates the dataset used for training the convolutional neural network from files specified in a provided text-file (data/good_subsequences_ALL.txt and data/bad_subsequences_ALL.txt).
 This includes extracting the relevant data from the level 1 files, preprocessing the data, and writing the preprocessed data into new HDF5-files.

 **create_net.py**